Plant and Fungal Oxylipins

 4. Other Products of Enzymes of the CYP74 Subfamily

-The CYP74B subfamily of fatty acid hydroperoxide transforming cytochromes P450 enzymes, including the allene oxide synthase, produce several further types of oxidation products of biological importance.
+The CYP74B subfamily of fatty acid hydroperoxide transforming cytochromes P450 enzymes, including the allene oxide synthase, generate several further types of oxidation product of biological importance.
 Most start again with the 13(S)‑hydroperoxy intermediate from the lipoxygenase reaction, and oxylipins of various kinds are synthesised in plants as summarized in the figure below.
-These reactions all proceed via first free radical and then unstable epoxide intermediates, which can either rearrange spontaneously or undergo enzymic reactions of various kinds, though many aspects of the mechanisms require clarification or confirmation.
+These reactions all proceed first via free radical and then unstable epoxide intermediates, which can either rearrange spontaneously or undergo enzymic reactions of various kinds, though many aspects of the mechanisms require clarification or confirmation.
 It is of interest from an evolutionary standpoint, that two key enzymes in this family, hydroperoxide lyase and divinylether synthase, differ only in a few amino acid residues, and there are other close relationships between enzymes of the CYP74 family.
 Similar enzymes are found in bacteria and lower animals.

 A key step is the formation of an epoxyallylic radical.
-Then, for example, the enzyme hydroperoxide lyase, which should be more accurately termed a hemiacetal synthase, converts the epoxy intermediate into a vinyl ether and thence to a short-lived hemiacetal, which spontaneously decomposes into two short chain fragments, i.e. cis-3-hexenal and 12‑oxo-cis-9-dodecenoic acid, though the positions and geometry of the double bonds may change by chemical or enzymatic isomerization.
+Then, for example, the enzyme hydroperoxide lyase, which should be more accurately termed a hemiacetal synthase, converts the epoxy intermediate into a vinyl ether and thence to a short-lived hemiacetal, which spontaneously decomposes into two short chain fragments, i.e., cis-3-hexenal and 12‑oxo-cis-9-dodecenoic acid, though the positions and geometry of the double bonds may change by chemical or enzymatic isomerization.
 The enzyme is found in various subcellular locations, depending on plant species.
 The unsaturated aldehydes, such as hex-3-enal, are volatile and have potent biological effects (as discussed briefly below, although bioactive aldehydes in general have their own web page).
 Hexenyl acetate is a major product of wounding in Arabidopsis.

 5. Other Oxylipins